—–BEGIN PGP SIGNED MESSAGE—–

 1.4 Authenticity of this document

-This version of RCTS CERT’s service description is signed with RCTS CERT’s
+This version of CSIRT FCT’s service description is signed with CSIRT FCT’s

 PGP key.